michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.4
+This newest update comes with a lot of changes.
+The crafting tree is beginning to be honed now.
+Fishing actually lets you catch fish instead of the game log calling you names.
+Copper is rarer, but now you only need one to truly get away with upgrading the workbench.
+Upgrading the bench allows you to craft stone tools (the classic axes and stones), and an expansion of these tools is to come.

+In addition to these changes, a lot of the internal code has been updated as well.
+The player now spawns on the coasts of the island.
+The items array and inventory object have been condensed into one reference, and everything is handled now by quantity as opposed to presence.
+Much simpler this way, and keeps the code more concise.

+The function that generates the island now assigns X and Y coordinates to each tile in the grid, where the origin lies at the center of the map.
+I plan to include an option for players to toggle their coordinates at any given time, as well as potential biome additions in the future.

+Finally, some fun additions have been added.
+In the options menu, players can select a theme for the GUI, as well as a brightness level for the actual game.
+These were added purely for my own entertainment, and I think they bring a nice touch to the overall experience.

 ### Alpha 1.3.6
 A new expanded crafting tree and items list.
 Not sure I'm happy with it yet -- I may reverse the decision on chisels and saws.
 Axes and Picks are more intuitive, and get the game going faster.